electricbookworks/electric-book-workflow/guide/text/51-epub-output.md

 > Technical background: To get the metadata to import to Sigil, you must *open* one of your book's HTML files in Sigil (the cover is best, since it's the first file).
 That is, don't 'Add Existing Files…' to a new, blank epub.
 Only by opening a single HTML file (as in 'File > Open…', then select the HTML file) will Sigil read and import the file's Dublin Core metadata.
 After that, you can add the remaining files in Sigil using 'Add Existing Files…'.
 {:.box}

-Tip: to convert an EPUB2 to EPUB3 in Sigil, use [Kevin Hendricks' EPUB-itizer plugin](https://github.com/kevinhendricks/ePub3-itizer).
-{:.box}

 ## Assembling the epub

 We like to assemble our epubs (as EPUB2 for compatibility with older ereaders) in [Sigil](https://github.com/user-none/Sigil/).
 If we're not changing something major, it takes five minutes.
 (See the pro tip below for an even quicker way.)